 Reims is one of France’s most vibrant and cosmopolitan cities.
 It offers visitors an amazing choice of fine restaurants, brasseries and shops, lively nightlife, concerts, festivals and cultural events, and of course, world-famous Champagne houses to visit and sample the local nectar.
 With tree-lined avenues, elegant squares and a magnificent gothic style cathedral that played host to the coronation of several kings of France, Reims is a city for all occasions.

 Located at the foot of the Massif Central and less than a two-hour drive from the Mediterranean, Rodez is the capital of the Aveyron Region.
 This picturesque region is one of the best kept secrets in France for foreigners, offering more attractions than you would expect.
-Rodez is surrounded by several villages-communities that contribute to the town as a tourist destination and that have great cultural and historical assets.
-While in Rodez you will enjoy city pleasures without leaving the countryside and vice versa.
+Rodez is surrounded by several village-communities that contribute in making the town a tourist destination and that have great cultural and historical assets.
+While in Rodez you can enjoy city pleasures without leaving the countryside and vice versa.
 Just take your time since there is a lot to see in and around Rodez.

 If you like food, art and architecture you will feel right at home in Rouen.
 You can find this historical capital right in the heart of Upper Normandy.
 Since being located on the banks of the beautiful Seine River, the French countryside and picturesque areas like Connelles and Val-de-Reuil can be found just around the corner.
 Walking through Rouen is like walking through history.
 This is truly a city with an abundance of lovely old buildings, markets and shops.
 Whether you are staying for long or just passing through, this town will certainly leave a lasting impression.

 With the tiny rivers and narrow alleys, extraordinarily varied architecture and the poetry which emerges from the magnificent historical centre, the Alsatian capital is simply delightful.
 A rich cuisine, a plentiful cultural life and a crossroads position in the heart of Europe are also important parts of this city.
 Both in winter and summer, Strasbourg, which is classified as a world heritage site by the United Nations, is one of France’s most attractive and romantic destinations.